A Sneak Peek at UJAM’s First Ever Synth!

 No more scrolling through hundreds of presets in a generic synth looking for the perfect starting point for a lead, or spending hours working on a single patch you’ll only use for 4 bars of an entire song.
 The faster you create, the more rapidly you’ll improve as a producer — it’s time for you to have a synth that greases the wheels and gets you making more music you love while spending less time on technical details you no longer need.

 In the meantime, the best thing to do is check out our resources on creating Synthwave so you have plenty of inspiration to hit the ground running with 2080.
 These articles are a great start:

 - How To Make Synthwave Drum Patterns With Beatmaker VICE

 We’ve designed 2080 and the other upcoming Usynth plugins to be the easiest way to get to the sound you have in your head.
 If it’s taking time to learn the ins and outs of software synthesizers, that’s totally normal — it takes a ton of practice to master the art of synthesis.
 It’s time you had a plugin that takes some of the load off your plate!

-To start producing more songs in less time and with less frustration, grab 2080 at the pre-order link and look out for the next additions to the Usynth line — you’ll be creating pro-quality leads, chords, pads and plucks from the very moment you pick them up!
+To start producing more songs in less time and with less frustration, grab 2080 below and look out for the next additions to the Usynth line — you’ll be creating pro-quality leads, chords, pads and plucks from the very moment you pick them up!